 |Home|||||Bio|||||Gallery|||||Featured Artwork|||||Events|||||Mailing List|||||Contact|

-Beginning in 2008 John took a several year hiatus from painting and developed a career in property management in a live stage theatrical venue, the Toronto Centre for the Arts, leaving that job in 2017 to pursue easel painting in oil full-time.
+In 2008, Hood took a hiatus from painting to develop a career in property management in a live stage venue, the Toronto Centre for the Arts, leaving that job in 2017 to pursue easel painting in oil full-time.
 He is represented by the John A. Libby Gallery in Toronto; his paintings reside in collections in central and eastern Canada, France and Great Britain.

 • 2012 Queen Elizabeth II Diamond Jubilee Medal

 • 1996 Toronto Historical Board Award of Merit - History as Theatre Mural